softwarefactory-project/DLRN/doc/source/installation.rst

     project.
 This driver requires setting some optional configuration options in the ``[gitrepo_driver]`` section

+* ``build_driver`` defines the driver used to build the packages.
+Source RPMs are always created using Mock, but the actual RPM build process can use the following drivers:

+  * ``dlrn.drivers.mockdriver.MockBuildDriver``, which uses Mock to build the package.
+There are some optionsl configuration options in the ``[mockbuild_driver]`` section.

 * ``coprid`` defines the Fedora Copr id to use to compile the packages instead of using mock.
 The ``copr-cli`` package needs to be installed.
 Configure only one target architecture per COPR builder